Curioustab

 Field Effect Transistors (FET) Questions

-What is the input impedance of a common-gate configured JFET?
+Common-gate JFET characteristics: What is the typical input impedance seen at the input of a common-gate configured JFET stage?

-When an input delta of 2 V produces a transconductance of 1.5 mS, what is the drain current delta?
+Transconductance application: An input change of 2 V produces a transconductance gm = 1.5 mS. What is the resulting change in drain current (ΔID)?

-The charge carriers in a junction field effect transistor (JFET) will flow from source to drain in a p-channel and from drain to source in an n-channel.
+JFET carrier flow directions: In a junction field-effect transistor, do charge carriers move from source to drain in a p-channel device and from drain to source in an n-channel device?

 1